 Along the central Zagros Range, in the Chaharmahal and Bakhtiari Province, Zard-Kuh is located.
-With the altitude of 4,221 meters (13,848 ft), it is the second-highest mountain in the Zagros Range after Mount Dena.
+With an altitude of 4,221 meters (13,848 ft), it is the second-highest mountain in the Zagros Range after Mount Dena.
 For its yellow dirt, Zardkuh is called so, the yellow mountain.
-Two most significant trunk rivers in Iran, Karun and Zayanderud originate from the slopes of Zard-Kuh.
+The two most significant trunk rivers in Iran, Karun and Zayanderud originate from the slopes of Zard-Kuh.

 This majestic mountain was the location of one of the earliest ethnographic documentary films, Grass, a Nation's Battle for Life.
 This silent film shows the wonderful but challenging life of a Bakhtiari tribe's migration across the raging rivers and over the highest peak of the Zagros Mountains in the hope of finding green grazing fields.

 Extending in the east of Lorestan Province, Oshtorankuh with eight connected peaks is like a line of camels (oshtoran means camels in Persian).
 The highest peak is about 4,050 meters (13,287 ft).
-Oshtoran Kuh is a preserved inhabitance of rare spices like brown bears, hyenas, foxes, wild goats, wolves, along with unique plants like wild pistachio, oak, and locoweed and the Iranian queen flora, Flitilaria Tulip.
+Oshtoran Kuh is a preserved inhabitance of rare species like brown bears, hyenas, foxes, wild goats, and wolves, along with unique plants like wild pistachio, oak, locoweed and the Iranian queen flora, Flitilaria Tulip.

 There are plenty of springs and natural lakes in Oshtorankuh.
 The largest of them is Gahar Lake.
 It is an excellent opportunity for camping and fishing in Gahar Lake.